 There are no limits to the amount you can collect with Patchwork.
 However, PayPal may restrict you to £1,650 if you don’t lift the limits that are automatically placed on your account.
 Please check these are lifted before publishing your patchwork.

 It’s free to create and share a patchwork.
-We deduct a 3% fee from contributions you receive from friends.
+We deduct a 3% fee from cash contributions that you collect via our site.
 So 30p + VAT on a £10 gift.
 You will be charged VAT at the rate of your country of residence.
+For more information on money matters see our fees and how they work for you.

 Then we don’t make any money.
 Simple.